-A watermark in an image is a clear sign that the image is copyrighted.
-Often, the watermark will contain text that indicates the name or company to whom the image belongs: Do some Googling and find out.
+A watermark on an image is a clear sign that the image is copyrighted.
+Often, the watermark will contain text that indicates the name or company to whom the image belongs: do some googling and find out.

 Under no circumstances should you attempt to use software to strip the image of its watermark.
-This demonstrates clear and wilful intent to infringe copyright — evidence which will likely work against you should the case come before a court of law.
+This demonstrates clear and wilful intent to infringe copyright — evidence that will likely work against you, should the case come before a court of law.

 3. Check the image’s metadata

 Some image creators embed crucial information about their images into the file’s metadata (also known as EXIF data).
 On Windows, just right-click on the image and select “Properties”.
 In macOS, when you opened it in Preview, click on “Tools” in the menu, then “Show Inspector” and on the ⓘ icon.
 There, you’ll find the “EXIF” tab.
 You can often find the name of the copyright owner and even a full copyright notice here.